-Top models consist of the following:
+Popular models consist of the following:

-ESD Test Methods
+ESD Test Procedures

 ESD immunity testing simulates discharges on devices with high frequency ESD pulses generated by ESD guns, either through direct contact with the equipment under test or air-gap discharge as described by IEC 61000-4-2.
 ESD test methods account for the most common real-life instances of ESD and are divided into the following models.

 - The Human Body Model is the most common ESD test and applies to electronic components designed for personal use.
 An HBM test simulates cases in which a charge accumulates on the human body and results in electrostatic discharge, which occurs when humans build up residual charge from mundane activities like dragging their feet on the floor.

 - The Machine Model is performed on electronic components developed for manufactured devices.
 MM ESD tests consist of mimicking a charge which, when accumulated on metal equipment or tools, causes ESD.
 A machine in industrial-automation manufacturing, for example, may carry an electrical charge, and upon contact with a component, trigger electrostatic discharge.